Family tree - Noltie - Henry Noltie, of Alford |

 of course

-credits the bloodletting of the second doctor,
+credits the bloodletting of the second doctor.

-he and Farquharson
+Henry and Farquharson

 joined the Perseverance

-as it was about to sail from Gravesend to China,
+as it was about to sail from Gravesend to China.

-[EIC ships] shows 2nd voyage of Perseverance, left Portsmouth 9 June 1804, they went West instead of East this time, reached Rio de Janeiro, Brazil on 17 Aug 1804, a fire broke out on board ship, and at night too, [Henry's memoir] says the fire broke out as they came "near either Van demas, or else Amsterdam Island, I forget which", it cannot be Amsterdam Island in the Indian Ocean since they were coming from the Pacific, it must be Van Diemen's Land, the fire was caused by drunk sailors dropping a candle in some straw, they struggled to put it out, it came close to destroying the ship, the fire nearly reached the gunpowder, "Poor Capt.
-Tweedale was in a deplorable state of mind", after 3 hours of hard struggle they got the fire out, "Then there was such rejoicing, black as my master was, and he was black as a sweeper of chimneys, the Captain, although he had on his fine regimentals, took and hugged him in his arms, as if he had been his wife, or sweetheart.
-It was a narrow escape", they stopped at the Ladrones Islands (Mariana Islands) in the N Pacific, where they were "afraid that there was a fleet of French Men of War on the lookout for our fleet", they proceeded cautiously to the Canton River, China, they reached Whampoa, China on 12 Jan 1805, "We took in a cargo of tea at Canton", departed Second Bar, China on 14 Feb 1805, went through Malacca on 21 Mar 1805, [Henry's memoir] incorrectly recalls them going through Rio on the way home rather than the way out, reached St. Helena on 30 June 1805, reached the Downs on 10 Sept 1805, moorings 12 Sept 1805, [Henry's memoir] says they moored off Northfleet, Kent, he and Farquharson sailed back to Leith in Edinburgh, Henry was age 15 or 16 at the end of his 2nd voyage, |
+Henry and Farquharson sailed to China 1804, "my master as second officer, and I as his servant", again under Capt.
+James Tweedale.
+[EIC ships] shows 2nd voyage of Perseverance.
+They left Portsmouth 9 June 1804.
+They went West instead of East this time.
+They reached Rio de Janeiro, Brazil on 17 Aug 1804.
+A fire broke out on board ship, and at night too.
+[Henry's memoir] says the fire broke out as they came "near either Van demas, or else Amsterdam Island, I forget which".
+It cannot be Amsterdam Island in the Indian Ocean since they were coming from the Pacific.
+It must be Van Diemen's Land.
+The fire was caused by drunk sailors dropping a candle in some straw.
+They struggled to put it out.
+It came close to destroying the ship.
+The fire nearly reached the gunpowder.
+"Poor Capt.
+Tweedale was in a deplorable state of mind".
+After 3 hours of hard struggle they got the fire out.
+"Then there was such rejoicing, black as my master was, and he was black as a sweeper of chimneys, the Captain, although he had on his fine regimentals, took and hugged him in his arms, as if he had been his wife, or sweetheart.
+It was a narrow escape".
+They stopped at the Ladrones Islands (Mariana Islands) in the N Pacific, where they were "afraid that there was a fleet of French Men of War on the lookout for our fleet".
+They proceeded cautiously to the Canton River, China.
+They reached Whampoa, China on 12 Jan 1805.
+"We took in a cargo of tea at Canton".
+They departed Second Bar, China on 14 Feb 1805.
+They went through Malacca on 21 Mar 1805.
+[Henry's memoir] incorrectly recalls them going through Rio on the way home rather than the way out.
+They reached St. Helena on 30 June 1805.
+They reached the Downs on 10 Sept 1805, moorings 12 Sept 1805.
+[Henry's memoir] says they moored off Northfleet, Kent.
+He and Farquharson sailed back to Leith in Edinburgh.
+Henry was age 15 or 16 at the end of his 2nd voyage. |

-Farquharson parted company with the Perseverance,
+Farquharson parted company with the

 [EIC ships]